supremeimposter/My-Vault/DiscreteMathematics/Group Theory/Properties.md

 $$
 a \; \# \; a^{-1} = e = a^{-1} \; \# \; a
 $$
-- An algebraic structure has inverse property iff it every element in the base set has an inverse element.
+- An algebraic structure has inverse property iff every element in the base set has an inverse element.
-- If an algebraic structure does NOT have an identity element, then identity property is NOT defined.
+- If any element in an algebraic structure does NOT have an identity element, then identity property is NOT defined.
 - The inverse of the identity element is the identity element itself.
 - For elements other than identity element, it is possible to have more than one inverse.
 - If a structure does NOT have inverse property, then it does NOT mean that all the elements do not have an inverse.